CalPolyCSC/thesis-template/README.md

 - [ ] Don't forget to thank your family!
 Fill in ```acknowledgments.tex```.
 - [ ] Make sure your family knows what you are talking about.
 Create a List of Symbols using the ```nomenclature.tex``` file.
 Or don't have one and let them figure it out on their own.
 In that case be sure to remove the nomenclature code in ```listings.tex```.
 - [ ] Be sure to cite your sources in ```bibliography.bib```.
 If you use Google Scholar to find your sources, it will provide you with ```bibtex``` output under the "cite" option.
 - [ ] Final cleanup; you're almost there.
-Remove unnecessary content, such as empty listings, dedication, etc., and any placeholder text.
+Remove unnecessary content, such as empty listings, etc., and any placeholder text.

 # Overleaf
 Want to take your thesis writing ***to the cloud?!?!*** Or, you know, don't want to install the ~3GB girthy monstrosity that is LaTeX on your pristine machine?
 Use [Overleaf](https://www.overleaf.com/).
 Even better, use [this template](https://www.overleaf.com/latex/templates/cal-poly-thesis-template/vvqzkxgchkvc) on Overleaf.